January 4, 2019

-By default, this kind of session would be counted as bounce in Google Analytics.
+By default, this kind of session would be counted as a bounce in Google Analytics.
 1 page view –> Exit.
-But in reality, that visitor thoroughly read your blog post, clicked few images to zoom, etc. Actually, there were interactions, you just didn’t track them.
+But in reality, that visitor thoroughly read your blog post, clicked a few images to zoom, etc. Actually, there were interactions, you just didn’t track them.

 How to reduce bounce rate in Google Analytics